georgewoolsey/cloud2trees/README.md

   sample of 555 trees using `cbh_tree_sample_n`
 - Model the remaining tree CBH values with `cbh_estimate_missing_cbh` based on our sample of 555 trees
-- Model the remaining tree CBH values with `cbh_estimate_missing_cbh` based on our sample of 555 trees
 - Extract tree height to maximum crown diameter (HMD) from the point cloud with `estimate_tree_hmd` for a sample of 50% trees using `hmd_tree_sample_prop`